toslr/OL_mrcnn/docs/_build/html/_sources/index.rst.txt

 Select the "Run MRCNN" option of the Fiji plugin.
 A window should pop.

 - Select the task you want to achieve. **The segmentation part is still under development.
 Please refer to the Python userguide for segmenting.**
 - Choose the dataset you want to process.
+Make sure to select the ``foldername_norm`` folder.
 - Select the weight file you want to use.
 Click Other to choose your own.
+- (Optional) Adjust the confidence and non-maximum suppression thresholds.
+See next section for details.
-- Choose a name for the task. it will be the name of the results folder.
+- Choose a name for the task.
+It will be the name of the folder where the results will be saved in your directory.
-- Adjust the confidence and non-maximum suppression thresholds.
+- Choose the file format **from your original dataset**.
-- Choose whether you want to visualize and edit the results,
+- Choose whether you want to visualize and edit the results.
 - Choose if you want to save the crops.
 - Hit "Ok".

 If the results editor has been selected, the images will be displayed along with the ROIs.
 You can navigate between the images, edit, add or delete the ROIs.
 Click 'Finish' to save the changes.

-The final results of your job will be saved under the folder ``results/jobName``.
+The final results of your job will be saved next to your dataset folder, under the job name you provided.

 Python User Guide